Organisational Regulations of Physics Brawl Online

 3. The teams are assigned to categories based on their team coefficients.
 The team coefficient is calculated as the arithmetic mean of the coefficients of individual members.
 Teams are automatically assigned to the lowest possible categories according to Art.
 5 point 5.

 4. For international teams from states which use a significantly different system of education, the team coefficient is calculated using the expected year of completing the studies of level 3 of education according to the classification ISCED 2011 (International Standard Classification of Education).
 The coefficient of a student in his/her final year is 4, the coefficient of a student that should graduate in the next year is 3, and so on.
 The lowest possible coefficient is 0, for students with more than 4 years until graduation.
-In disputable cases, the chief organiser may determine the coefficient of a participant.
+In disputable cases, the head organizer may determine the coefficient of a participant.

 5. The categories of Physics Brawl Online are as follows: